emri99/styledocco/README.md

 `styledocco -n "My Project" -o mydocs -s mydocs --preprocessor "scss --compass" styles`

 Generate documentation for *My Project* in the `mydocs` folder, from source files in the `styles` folder.
-Use the Twitter Bootstap theme
+Use the styledocco like white theme

-`styledocco -n "My Project" -o mydocs -s mydocs --theme=/styledocco-bootstrap-theme/share/`
+`styledocco -n "My Project" -o mydocs -s mydocs --theme=white

 Syntax
 ------